Privacy at Celia

 Personal data is needed to provide the service.
 Celia asks for information about the reason for your print disability for statistical purposes.

 Data in the lending history is collected to allow you to track what material you have loaned in the past.
 Data is collected for the lending history only with your consent.

-With your consent, your personal data are used for Celia’s customer communications.
+With your consent, your personal data are used for Celia’s user communications.

-We may also use collected data for statistical purposes and to develop the service but in these cases, individual customers are not identifiable.
+We may also use collected data for statistical purposes and to develop the service but in these cases, individual users are not identifiable.

 The processing of personal data include the collection, editing, storage, erasure and transfer of data.

-In order for Celia to provide you the service, we store your customer information in our system and make corrections to the data when your contact information changes, for example.
+In order for Celia to provide you the service, we store your user information in our system and make corrections to the data when your contact information changes, for example.

 Celia’s staff are trained to comply with the EU General Data Protection Regulation, and the IT solutions used by Celia are as secure as possible.

 Celia’s partners are contractually obligated to process your personal data in accordance with data protection legislation and with confidentiality.

 Your personal data is processed only by persons authorised to do so for the purpose of carrying out their work duties.
 Your data may be processed by Celia’s staff or the Celia partner that registered you as a user (library, school or other partner).
 Our subcontractors may process your name and address for the purpose of mailing material such as Braille books.